ondrejhonus/bingoJS/README.md

 # About
-A bingo card creator made using Node.js and MongoDB
+A bingo card creator made using Node.js and MongoDB (probably)